Updated: 27 Mar 2026

 -

-Notify the Customer about the Breach without undue delay, but in no event less than forty-eight (48) hours, after becoming aware of the Personal Data Breach; as part of the notification under Section of this DPA, to the extent reasonably available at the time of notice;
+Notify the Customer about the Personal Data Breach without undue delay, but in no event less than forty-eight (48) hours, after becoming aware of the Personal Data Breach; as part of the notification under Section of this DPA, to the extent reasonably available at the time of notice;

 -